K-Decompositions and 3d Gauge Theories: Symplectic data and class

 The rank of the gauge group of $T_{(g,\sigma)}$ depends on exactly how the symplectic transformation $g$ is applied in Step 2.
 Different decompositions into generators lead to slightly different UV descriptions that flow to the same thing in the IR.
 (In the IR the relations of the symplectic group hold.)
 It is fairly easy to see that a lower bound on the rank of the UV gauge group is given by ${\rm rank}(\mb B)$.
 Often the bound can be realized --- \ie\ there exists a decomposition of $g$ that involves exactly ${\rm rank}(\mb B)$ $S$-type generators.

-Alternatively, if $\mb B$ has maximal rank and is unimodular, there exists a way to apply the affine-symplectic transformations of Steps 0--3 all at once. \footnote{This is the gauge-theory equivalent of Chern-Simons constructions in \cite{DG-quantumNZ}.} We define a theory $\wt T$ by starting with $N$ chirals $\phi_i$, each charged under an independent dynamical gauge symmetry $U(1)_i$ (and having zero R-charge).
+Alternatively, if $\mb B$ has maximal rank and is unimodular, there exists a way to apply the affine-symplectic transformations of Steps 0--3 all at once, \cf\ \cite{DG-quantumNZ}.
+We define a theory $\wt T$ by starting with $N$ chirals $\phi_i$, each charged under an independent dynamical gauge symmetry $U(1)_i$ (and having zero R-charge).
 Thus the gauge group is $U(1)^N$.
-The flavor group is also $U(1)^N$, since each dynamical $U(1)_i$ has an associated topological $U(1)_{J,i}$.
+The flavor group is also $U(1)^N$, since each dynamical $U(1)_i$ has an associated withpological $U(1)_{J,i}$.
 We then specify the full Chern-Simons coupling matrix to be \be \,. \ee (Here `$G$' stands for the $N$ dynamical gauge fields, `$J$' for the $N$ background flavor gauge fields, and `$R$' for the background $U(1)_R$ field.
 For instance, the $G$--$J$ blocks encode FI terms.
 The $G$--$G$ blocks encodes dynamical CS terms that couple the otherwise independent gauge fields.)
 The $N$ flavor symmetries of $\wt T$ correspond directly to the coordinates $(X_j,C_k)$.
 To obtain $T_{(g,\sigma)}$ from $\wt T$ we ``simply'' have to apply Step 4, adding appropriate operators to the superpotential to break the $C_k$ symmetries.